Written by Divinity Nutra, Updated on February 6, 2023

 Endorsers of the vinegar often suggest taking apple cider vinegar in the morning for a powerful energy-packed start to the day.

 ACV contains a significant portion of acetic acid, and bacteria generally grow in neutral pH level environments.
 Therefore, apple cider vinegar in the morning also suggests a prospect for fresher breath.
-Additionally, The Middlesex University, London reported high antimicrobial activity within apple cider vinegar.
-(2)
+Additionally, The Middlesex University, London reported high antimicrobial and antifungal activity within apple cider vinegar.

 Should You Drink ACV on an Empty Stomach?